 A Security Master Plan is a document that delineates the organization’s security philosophies, strategies, goals, programs, and processes.
 It is used to guide the organization’s development and direction in these areas in a manner that is consistent with the company’s overall business plan.
 It also provides a detailed outline of the risks and the mitigation plans for them in a way that creates a five-year business plan.

-Download a sample of the book (table of contents and initial chapters) courtesy of the Security Executive Council.
+Download a sample of the book (table of contents and initial chapters).

 A Security Master Plan includes security risk mitigation standards to be applied to new and or existing business functions and their facilities.

 A Security Master Plan is one of the ways that you ease the burden of managing security.
 Because it’s management-endorsed, because it’s specific and documented, because it includes roles and responsibilities, and because it provides a big-picture context for all security measures and improvements—it becomes a framework that makes security an operational part of the business organization.

 Our services include (but are not limited to) the following types of planning:

 - Facility security technology planning